Floating Parachutes

 Step-by-step teacher guide with facilitation notes

-Student worksheet packet with pre/post assessment
+Student worksheet packet with assessments

-All hands-on building materials
+All hands-on building materials for up to 30 students

 Maker skill video tutorials

-Optional Egg Drop Challenge extension (all versions)
+Optional Egg Drop Challenge extension